 The volumes, when published, were labelled with their volume number only on their spine.

-As can be seen from the above, the catalogue is arranged country-wise in alphabetic order.
+As can be seen from the preface (Figures 4 and 5), the catalogue is arranged country-wise in alphabetic order.
 Since the Swedish language has three letters at the end of the alphabet (å, ä, ö), the last volume ends with the letter Ö. While the language used in the book is Swedish, the names of books remain in their original language and are not translated.
 Within each country, general works are placed next and then come the various sub-divisions i.e.